 I’m not sure why a detailed advertisement would have been printed on silhouettes in Halifax and Huddersfield, but nowhere else.
 Maybe the usual advertising channels weren’t available there for some reason, or maybe this was early enough in Prosopographus’s career that the proprietor was still experimenting with different approaches to publicity.
 But regardless of timing or circumstances, I’d argue that Prosopographus’s silhouettes with Halifax and Huddersfield labels are by far its most eloquent artifacts.
 Not only were the likenesses themselves traced by its pencil, as in other cases, but their backs also feature a promotional message about the “mechanical” process that made them.
 We get the whole Prosopographus mystique bound up in a single object.
 What could be cooler than that?

 The Prosopographus portrait I recently acquired is one of those with the Halifax trade label and promotional text on the back, augmented by a handwritten inscription identifying its subject as Ellen Waterhouse.
-The silhouette itself is a likeness of the basic type that was thrown in free with the price of admission: the profile painted in black, with just a few embellishments added in the same color to represent hair and veil.
+The silhouette itself is a likeness of the basic type that was thrown in free with the price of admission: the profile painted in black, with just a few embellishments added in the same color to represent hair and headgear.

 It’s also mounted in a rectangular ebonized frame with an oval opening rimmed in gilt metal and an acorn-shaped hanger, an extremely common frame type of the period.
 This is almost certainly the original frame into which the portrait was put at the exhibition, with the card being trimmed to fit the oval opening on site.